plantgenomicslab/HMMerMe/README.md

 The `muscled_combined_domain.afa`files combines the sequence alignments of the HMM search files in the form of `.afa` files.
 In turn, `run.py` will try to combine your `muscled_combined_domain.fa` and the `{Homology_domain}.afa` files in the `Database_alignment` directory if a match between the Homology name is found. the 'muscled_combined_trimal_domain.afa' simply calls trimal to remove unecessary gaps.

 Finally `.pdf` and `.png` files are made.
-If you called `--visualziation` it will call weblogo and Pymsaviz to create the `.pdf` and `.png` files respectively.
+If you called `--visualziation` it will call Weblogo v3 (Crooks et al 2004) and Pymsaviz (https://pypi.org/project/pyMSAviz/) to create the `.pdf` and `.png` files respectively.
 Here are some visualization:

 [AaegyptiLVPWY_Adipokinetic_Corazonin_muscled_combined_trimal_domain.pdf](https://github.com/plantgenomicslab/HMMerMe/files/14514243/AaegyptiLVPWY_Adipokinetic_Corazonin_muscled_combined_trimal_domain.pdf)